Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

         Practice good file management.
 Select a folder that will hold all your future projects and keep it organized.

-6. Navigate to the chosen directory:
+6.  **Type** the following command to navigate to the chosen directory:

     > cd directory_name